-WHEREAS the debtor is indebted to the creditors in several sums specified against their respective names in the schedule hereto ;
+WHEREAS the debtor is indebted to the creditors in several sums specified against their respective names in the schedule hereto;

-AND WHEREAS the creditors have agreed to accept a composition of. paisas in the rupee in full discharge of their said debts.
+AND WHEREAS the creditors have agreed to accept a composition of. ...... paisas in the rupee in full discharge of their said debts.

-NOW THIS DEED WITNESSES as follows :
+NOW THIS DEED WITNESSES as follows:

-- 1. The debtor agrees on or before the...... day of...... to pay to each of creditors who shall execute this deed before that date the composition of...... paisas in the rupee on his debt specified in the Schedule hereto. - 2.
-Each of the creditors hereby agrees to accept such composition in full satisfaction of his said debt. - 3.
+- 2. Each of the creditors hereby agrees to accept such composition in full satisfaction of his said debt. - 3.
 If such composition be duly paid each of the creditors hereby releases the debtor from his said debt. - 4.
-This release shall be binding and effectual though (not executed by all creditors and though) all or any of the non-executing creditors may be paid in full.

-5. If the said composition shall not be duly paid at the time and in manner aforesaid or if before the...... day of...... the debtor shall have been adjudged insolvent then this deed shall be void.
+This release shall be binding and effectual though (not executed by all creditors and though) all or any of the non-executing creditors may be paid in full. - If the said composition shall not be duly paid at the time and in manner aforesaid or if before the...... day of...... the debtor shall have been adjudged insolvent then this deed shall be void.